You want smart political talk without the meltdowns?

 You don't want to miss tonight.

-I'll be listening, but I'll tell you Another thing that um I wish they wouldn't come out with this health plan in pieces.
+I'll be listening, but I'll tell you another thing that I wish they wouldn't come out with this health plan in pieces.

-Let's get it all together and present it as a bunch.
+Let's get it all together and present it as a bunch, you know, one thing.

-Because what's gonna happen is you know, the Democrats are gonna filibuster each and every point.
+Because what's going to happen is, you know, the Democrats are going to filibuster each and every point.

 We'll never get it done.